Networks like 1pMobile, IQ Mobile, Lyca Mobile and Talk Home Mobile piggyback on EE’s network for coverage.

 3 months

-IQ Mobile offers inclusive EU roaming on all of their plans and promises “bespoke and personal service from a small expert team” based in Bath, Wells and London.
+IQ Mobile offers inclusive EU roaming on all of their plans.
+They also promise “bespoke and personal service from a small expert team” based in Bath, Wells and London.

 Lyca Mobile

-As a special offer for November 2023, you can get a Lyca Mobile SIM card from just 45p/month for 3 months.
-Some of our recommended deals include the 20GB plan (£1.99 per month for 6 months), the 100GB plan (£7 per month for 6 months) and Lyca Mobile’s unlimited data plan (£9.99 per month for 6 months).
+As a special offer for March 2024, you can get a Lyca Mobile SIM card from just £1.29 per month for 3 months.
+Some of our recommended deals include the 20GB plan (£2.39 per month for 6 months) and the 88GB plan (£8 per month).
+There’s also Lyca Mobile’s unlimited data plan which is available for just £9.99 per month for 6 months.

-The following table shows Lyca Mobile’s SIM-only deals:
+The following table shows Lyca Mobile’s latest SIM-only deals:

 1 month